On the spectral properties of non-selfadjoint discrete Schr\"odinger operators: Introduction

 \section{Introduction}

-The spectral theory of non-selfadjoint perturbations of selfadjoint operators has made significant progresses in the last decades, partly due to its impact and applications in the physical sciences.
+The spectral theory of non-selfadjoint perturbations of selfadjoint operators has made significant advances in the last decade, partly due to its impact and applications in the physical sciences.
+For an historical panorama on the relationhips between non-selfadjoint operators and quantum mechanics, we refer the reader to e.g. \cite{bgsz} and references therein.
 The existence of Limiting Absorption Principles (LAP) and the distributional properties of the discrete spectrum have been two of the main issues considered in this field, among the many results obtained so far.

 LAP have been evidenced in various contexts, mostly based on the existence of some positive commutators. \cite{royer1,royer2} and \cite{gb} have developed respectively non-selfadjoint versions of the regular Mourre theory and the weak Mourre theory.
 The analysis of the discrete spectrum has been carried out from a qualitative point of view in \cite{pav1, pav2, ego1, ego2, bog}, where the main focus is set on the existence and structure of the set of limit points.
-Quantitative approaches based on Lieb-Thirring inequalities, and the identification of the distribution law of the discrete spectrum around the limit points, have also been developed, see e.g. \cite{bru1, chr, goku, bor, dem, fr, gol, ghk, lap, wan} and references therein.
-These results have been established mostly for specific models like the Schr\"odinger operators and Jacobi matrices.
+Quantitative approaches based on Lieb-Thirring inequalities and on the identification of the distribution law for the discrete spectrum around the limit points, have also been developed, see e.g. \cite{bru1, chr, goku, bor, dem, fr, gol, ghk, lap, wan} and references therein.
+These results have been established mostly for specific models like Schr\"odinger operators and Jacobi matrices.
 Extensions to non-selfadjoint perturbations of magnetic Hamiltonians, Dirac and fractional Schr\"odinger operators have also been studied in \cite{dio14, dio17} and \cite{cue} respectively.
+Specific developments concerning non-selfadjoint rank one perturbations are considered in \cite{arltse, dudvdo, kis}.
 In general, the techniques used depend strongly on the model considered.